Chinese Teas

 yu qian anji bai cha

-Silky texture, with notes of delicate almond, macadamia and young pea pod.
+Silky texture, with notes of delicate almond, macadamia & young pea pod.

 Zhao Bi Yun's